 - Choose whether the grabber appears on the left or right side of your screen

 - Configure the grabber positioning via a slider

 - Select the grabber general color

 - Restore all settings to their defaults

 - Respring to save any changes you’ve made

 And for a quick glance, this is what the supported app preference pane looks like:

 Apps that aren’t installed on your device will appear grayed out, whereas apps that are present on your handset will appear in full color and can be interacted with.

 Social Composer doesn’t necessarily make sharing things over social media or messaging platforms any easier than it would be if you were to simply open the pertaining app, but it does add a convenience component as you aren’t required to leave the interface that you’re already using.
 Depending on how much time you spend partaking in social media and messaging, this might be worth checking out.

-Those interested in giving Social Composer a try can purchase the tweak for $1.99 from the Packix repository via their favorite package manager.
-The tweak is advertised as supporting all jailbroken iOS 13 devices, and the developer plans to add backwards compatibility for iOS 12 in the future via another update.
+Those interested in giving Social Composer a try can purchase the tweak for $1.48 from the Packix repository via their favorite package manager.
+The tweak is advertised as supporting all jailbroken iOS 12, 13 and 14 devices.

 Will you be giving Social Composer a try, or are you already happy enough with the way you interact with social media and messaging on your iPhone or iPad?
 Let us know down in the comments section below.